cleanlab/cleanlab/CONTRIBUTING.md

 For some [ideas on useful contributions](https://github.com/cleanlab/cleanlab/wiki#ideas-for-contributing-to-cleanlab), look for [Issues](https://github.com/cleanlab/cleanlab/issues) or [Projects](https://github.com/cleanlab/cleanlab/projects) with the "good first issue" tag.
 Join our [Slack Community](https://cleanlab.ai/slack) to discuss other ideas!

-Detailed contributing instructions can be found in in the [Development Guide](DEVELOPMENT.md).
+Detailed contributing instructions can be found in in the [Development Guide](DEVELOPMENT.md), please read this carefully!

 ## Feature Requests